-The updated rules for NYC’s permanent outdoor dining program, “Dining Out NYC,” have just been finalized by Mayor Eric Adams, New York City Department of Transportation (DOT) Commissioner Ydanis Rodriguez, and Chief Public Realm Officer Ya-Ting Liu, and there are lots of changes in store.
+NYC’s permanent outdoor dining program, “Dining Out NYC,” has been finalized by Mayor Eric Adams, New York City Department of Transportation (DOT) Commissioner Ydanis Rodriguez, and Chief Public Realm Officer Ya-Ting Liu.
+With new rules set to go into effect, plenty of changes are in store.

 NYC first saw outdoor dining structures arise during the pandemic, when indoor dining was not permitted in NYC at the time.
 These sidewalk cafés and streeteries soon became crucial for small businesses’ success.
 Legislation was even passed in the summer of 2023 permitting outdoor dining for every restaurant across every neighborhood in the five boroughs, when it was almost exclusively just in Manhattan at one point.

-Now, further official rules have been outlined for the city’s “Dining Out NYC” program to launch in March.
+Now, further official rules have been outlined for the city’s “Dining Out NYC” program that launched in March 2024.
 Learning from the mistakes made during the pandemic-era’s temporary outdoor dining program, the final rules hope to prioritize equity, and strengthen access to safe, clean outdoor dining across all boroughs.

 What do restaurant owners and diners need to know about the final new rules?
 First off, businesses will pay their yearly fee based off of the length and width of their new roadway/sidewalk cafe.
 Secondly, no new structures are allowed to be fully enclosed.
 Furthermore, though sidewalk cafes are permitted year-round, roadway cafes can only operate for an eight-month season from April to November.